ewrogers/SleepHunter4/docs/src/main-window/flowering-tab.md

 Targets can be removed from the queue by clicking the `Remove` or `Clear All` buttons at the bottom.
 Alternatively, you can select a target and press the `Delete` or `Backspace` key.

+## Additional Settings

+Additional settings for the `Flowering` tab can be found in the [Flowering Settings](../settings/flowering.md) window.